edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

         </Callout>

     -   The JA3 or JA4 (requires {{ PRODUCT }} Premier) fingerprint assigned to the request.
-These fingerprints allow us to classify traffic.
+Fingerprints allow us to classify traffic.

-3. Matches a known good bot (e.g., search bot).
+3. Does the request match a known good bot (e.g., search bot)?
-4. Is spoofing a known good bot.
+4. Does the request spoof a known good bot?

 **Key information:**